marijnh/Eloquent-JavaScript/04_data.md

 The following example shows both `concat` and `slice` in action.
-It takes an array and an index, and it returns a new array that is a copy of the original array with the element at the given index removed:
+It takes an array and an index, and it returns a new array that is a copy of the original array with the element at the given index removed.

 ```
 function remove(array, index) {